pmoreno-rodriguez/grav-theme-editorial/README.md

 * Contact Information - Complete the form and the contact information will display in the sidebar.
 * Social Icons (optional) - Add the full URL to a social platform, and an icon/link will automatically display on the top of the page.
 * Blog (optional) - Blog and Item templates.
-* Features modular page
+* Features module
-* Banner modular page like original theme.
+* Banner module like the original theme.
-* Contact Form modular page.
+* Contact Form module.
-* Contact Form non-modular page.
+* Contact Form non-modular template.
-* Recent Posts modular page - Show the latest posts in a modular page, eg. Home. (can be changed from twig template)
+* Recent Posts module - Show the latest posts in a module, eg. Home. (can be changed from twig template)
 * Gallery template (with Glightbox JS)
-* Custom SimpleSearch twig templates.
+* Custom Twig templates for SimpleSearch plugin.
 * Functionality to searchbox in sidebar
 * Production mode for CSS styles
 * Custom logo and Custom logo mobile in theme config
-* Added support for Taxonomylist, Related pages, Random article.
-Feeds and Archives plugins
+* Support for Taxonomylist, Related Pages, Random, Feeds and Archives plugins.
 * Team template
 * Downloads template
 * Shortcodes to write your pages easily, taking advantage of the styles offered by the theme.